 We have all experienced headaches; some are gone within an hour, or sometimes they linger on for days.
 You can find many over the counter medications to eliminate your headaches, but consuming them all the time is not healthy.
-There are some pressure points which can help you reduce the severity of your headache, if not get rid of it completely.
-There are many pressure points for headache, but in this article, we will discuss the top five pressure points.
-You can use these pressure points to get some relief from your headache, and we recommend trying all five different pressure points to see which one works best for you.
+There are some pressure points which can help you reduce the severity of your headache pain, if not get rid of it completely.
+This type of treatment is commonly called acupressure for headaches.
+There are many pressure points for headaches, but in this article, we will discuss the top seven ones.
+You can use these pressure points to get some relief from your headache, neck pain or eye pressure, and we recommend trying all five different pressure points to see which one works best for you.

 Why should you use pressure points for headache?

-Now that we are on the same page let’s discuss the top five pressure points for headache.
+Now that we are on the same page let’s discuss the top five pressure points for regular headache or chronic headaches.

 The union valley